StoRmtec500/AngularSPADevelopment/readme.md

 - Consuming .NET Core RESTful APIs
 - Using Interceptors

-## Observables & Reactive Programming
+## Introduction to Observables & Reactive Programming

 - Consuming REST Services: Observables vs. Promises
 - Observable, Observer & Subject
 - What are Reactive Extensions
+- Use Cases for Reactive Programming
 - Using Built-in Observables
 - Creating Observables from Scratch
 - Using Operators & Pipes